Does Car Insurance Cover Theft? Stolen Car Coverage Explained

 When considering auto insurance policies and their theft coverage, car insurance has many options.
 Understanding the different types of coverages and what they do is key.

 If your car gets stolen, comprehensive coverage will pay up to your vehicle’s actual cash value (ACV) minus the deductible.
-According to Kelly Blue Book, "A car’s actual cash value (ACV) is how much it’s worth today.
-This value includes the depreciation of your vehicle.
-It also shows how much the insurance company pays out when it declares a car a total loss."
+According to Kelley Blue Book, "A car’s actual cash value (ACV) is how much it’s worth today.

 Comprehensive auto insurance is optional and covers damages to the car from theft such as broken glass, fires, vandalism and natural disasters.

-While part of auto insurance, neither liability nor collision coverage covers auto theft.
 Liability coverage is for damages to third parties when you’re at fault in an accident, covering their medical expenses for bodily injury and property damage.

 If thieves steal personal items from your car like electronics, clothing or tools.
 Your auto insurance won’t cover those losses.
-Instead, your homeowners or renters insurance might cover personal property stolen from a vehicle with the usual deductibles applied.

 Some insurance providers also offer add-on coverages or endorsements that can provide additional theft coverage or benefits like rental vehicle coverage if your car gets stolen.

-According to the National Association of Insurance Commissioners, comprehensive coverage is typically provides you full protection against car theft.
+According to the National Association of Insurance Commissioners, comprehensive coverage typically provides you full protection against car theft.

 Those with leased or financed vehicles often find that their lenders require this coverage.
 But for those with older cars, weighing the cost vs benefit of keeping comprehensive coverage based on the vehicle’s current value is recommended.